zhaza/jfs-den2-activity-bank/04-javascript/14-requests/06-weather-api/README.md

 # We are not worried about how this application looks, just how it functions.
     - The basic html has been created for you, please feel free to make it look better once you have full functionality.
-    - You will need to display the "conditions".
+    - Display
+        - "conditions"
-    - Also display the image associated with the conditions.
+        - image, associated with the conditions
-    - The current temperature in fahrenheit should be shown.
+        - current temperature in fahrenheit
-    - Make sure to also display the name of the city that was searched.
+        - city name

 ## skills you will have to use
     - DOM manipulation